 Here is my guide to Keyword Research.
 If you’ve been hanging around the internet-marketing space for any length of time, you probably understand the importance of keyword research already.
 The topic has been written about frequently in the past, however, much of the information that’s available is not very in-depth or too vague to take any real action on.

 In this post, I want to break down the process of creating an initial keyword list, the specific criteria I use to evaluate a keyword, and provide some basic tools to get started with your research.
 Ready?
 Let’s go.

 Whenever you’re about to get started with keyword research you’ll want to open up an Excel spreadsheet to help analyze the data.
 You don’t need to create anything fancy.
 Just add the following column titles to your spreadsheet:

 Keyword / Search / Volume / Competition / Searcher / Intent

-The information you enter into the above for columns will serve as an aid to help evaluate keywords later.
-Next step, time to starting looking for keywords.
+The information you enter into the above columns will serve as an aid to help evaluate keywords later.
+Next step, time to start looking for keywords.